jumpingjoy/watchnationpro/fitness-improvements.md

 "I'm not someone who checks their heart rate randomly," Hendershot says.
 "So I'm very confident that I would not have been able to discover it with no Apple Watch."

-Have a look at other stories on <a href="https://cnet.com/news/apple-watch-lifesaving-health-features-read-5-peoples-stories/" target="_blank">how smartwatch saved many people's life</a>
+Have a look at other stories on <a href="https://cnet.com/news/apple-watch-lifesaving-health-features-read-5-peoples-stories/" target="_blank">how hearing aid saved many people's life</a>

 ## Apple Health: How to Use for Fitness Tacking?